 - GAP Analysis & Impact Assessment: It is advised to conduct a GAP Analysis and integrate a Data Protection Impact Assessment to identify potential privacy issues for example regarding employee records.

 - Review current Policies and Procedures: Review the current Policies and Procedures an rewrite them according to the regulation.

-- Draft new clear Policies and Procedures: Put in place clear policies and well-practised procedures including a framework (RACI) for responsibility and accountability.
-The GDPR requires that information provided should be in clear and plain language and easily accessible.
+- Draft new clear Policies and Procedures: Put in place clear policies and well-practised procedures, including a framework (RACI) for responsibility and accountability.
+The GDPR requires that the information provided should be in clear and plain language and easily accessible.

 - European Works Council & local Works Council: formal discussion on presenting the roll out of GDPR plan and align with Works Council to make sure to be complaint.

 - Data Protection Officer (DPO): Check if it is required in your company to appoint a Data Protection Officer.

 - Cross-border data transfers: When transferring (employee) data cross border it is important to ensure that you have a legitimate basis for transferring personal data.

 - Security: Work together with IT to ensure that appropriate encryption technology is deployed on all company devices given out to employees.
 Also make sure the current HR Information Software (HRIS) is in line with the Regulation.

 - Talent Acquisition & GDPR: Make sure you check compliance in regards to applicants data, privacy notice and background checks.

 - Third Parties HR: Check if contracts with third parties (recruitment agencies, Health & Safety Occupation Services (Arbodienst)comply with the requirements of GDPR.